-So if you take a 200mm lens and divide it by a 50mm aperture diameter opening, you end up with an f-stop of 4, or f/4.
+Understanding how is aperture measured can be confusing at first.
+This is because aperture is measured in what is known as f-numbers or f-stops, which is the ratio of the lens’ focal length divided by the effective aperture diameter.
+In other words, if you take a 200mm lens and divide it by a 50mm aperture diameter opening, you end up with an f-stop of 4, or f/4.
 Now, for a 100mm lens, you only need an aperture diameter opening of 25mm to get to f/4.

 Doubling or halving the light is called one full stop.
 So, going from f/4, if you want to cut the light coming in by half or go one full stop down, you multiple f/4 by 1.41, which gets you f/5.6.
 If you cut that light in half again, you get f/8.
 So unlike the pizza slices where a 1/8 pizza slice is half the size of a ¼ pizza slice, an f/8 aperture lets in a quarter of the light compared to an f/4 aperture.

 So here is a diagram that shows you the list of full f-stops from f/1 to f/22:

-In between the full f-stops are ½ stops and 1/3 stops.
+In between the full f-stops are 1/2 stops and 1/3 stops.
 These fractional f-stops gives you more control over how much light you allow in.
-Here is the same diagram with the ½ stops and 1/3 stops added.
+Here is the same diagram with the 1/2 stops and 1/3 stops added.

 You may have noticed that lenses are typically labeled with an f-stop number.
 This is what is known as the lens speed or the maximum aperture available for that lens.

-A prime lens with a large aperture like f/1.8 or lower is considered a “fast lens” because it can gather a lot of light quicker than a “slow lens” that has a maximum aperture of f/4.
+Because they can gather light quickly, prime lenses with large apertures (f/1.8 or wider) are considered “fast lenses.”
+On the other hand, a “slow lens” might have a maximum aperture of f/4.
 Some lenses, like the Voigtlander Nokton 25mm or the Leica Noctilux 50mm have a maximum aperture of f/0.95!
 Now that is blazing fast!
-Of course, you pay the high price for these lenses, with the Leica Noctilux retailing at a whopping $10,995.
+Of course, you pay the high price for these lenses, with the Leica Noctilux retailing for just under $13,000.

-Zoom lenses come in two varieties, variable maximum aperture and constant maximum aperture.
+Zoom lenses come in two varieties, variable maximum aperture and constant (or “fixed”) maximum aperture.
 Typically, it is the high-end zoom lenses like the Canon EF 24-70mm f/2.8L USM Standard Zoom Lens that have a constant max aperture, while the cheaper zoom lenses like the kit lens that comes with a DSLR like Canon EF-S 18-55mm f/3.5-5.6 IS II SLR Lens have a variable max aperture.
 The reason that the higher end lens with the constant max aperture is far more expensive is because the lens manufacturer has to figure out how to maintain the same max aperture without actually having to increase the diaphragm diameter.

 You can use aperture to correct for under and overexposure, as well.
 If your image is too dark, try opening up your aperture to let more light in.
-If your image is too bright, you can stop down the aperture to limit the amount of light hitting the sensor.
+If your image is too bright, stop down the aperture to limit the amount of light hitting the sensor.